Recent Posts

 To conclude the day, you can visit one of the most spectacular beaches in the Canary Islands: Nogales.
 Located under a spectacular cliff, it is one of the favourite spots for surfers in La Palma.
 So if you’re a fan of waves, don’t miss this opportunity.

-Categories: Canaries, Be inspired, La Palma
+Categories: Canaries, La Palma, Lifestyle

 Leave a Comment